APPLYING FOR FUNDING

 Applications will be evaluated based on their ability to meet the following criteria:

-- Technology improvements that aim to improve and modernize the manufacturing process, leading to increased productivity and competitiveness
+- Technology investments that aim to improve and modernize the manufacturing process, leading to increased productivity and competitiveness

 - Commitment to develop export markets, or be part of the value supply chain, or potential to become a strong global player on a regional or global basis